-- After March 17th, 2017 – forfeit $500.00 non-refundable deposit and still responsible for paying class activity fee
+- After March 1st, 2020 – forfeit $500 non-refundable deposit and still responsible for paying class activity fee.

-- All cancellation notices, and the other above-referenced policies are announced at informational meetings for students attending the program, and via email.
+- All cancellation notices, above-referenced and other policies are announced at informational meetings for students attending the program, and via email.

 - Disability: Pepperdine will make an effort to provide reasonable accommodations for students with disability whenever possible throughout the tour.